Happiness Is Key to the Success of Your Business

 “Failure is just another learned ineffective approach towards your success .”

-If science was scared of failing, we would have made no advancements at all; science finds solutions in the process of discovery through elimination.
+If science feared failing, we would have made no advancements at all; science finds solutions in the process of discovery through elimination.

 “Failure is built into the success equation of science, and it should be no different in life, and in business.”